loadero/loadero-python/README.md

 project.
 Test is a resource one of many in Loadero-Python.
 More information about all the resources that Loadero-Python provides can be found in the [Structure](#structure) section.
-This usage guide cannot demonstrate all of Loadero-Python's functionality, hence will cover only common usecase scenarios starting with creating a test.
+This usage guide cannot demonstrate all of Loadero-Python's functionality hence will cover only common use case scenarios starting with creating a test.

 Test resource is contained within the `loadero_python.resources.test` module.